Rhyniognatha: Evidence

-The head part of a specimen, preserved in a fragment of Rhynie Chert, was collected in 1919 by the Reverend W. Cran, who provided it to S. Hirst, Samarendra Maulik and D.J.
+The head part of a specimen, preserved in a fragment of Rhynie Chert, was collected in 1919 by the Reverend W. Cran, who provided it to Arthur Stanley Hirst, Samarendra Maulik and D.J.
 Scourfield.
 Hirst and Maulik published a report in 1926; in it they described Rhyniella praecursor, which is now known to be a springtail.
 Several other pieces, including the Rhyniognatha head, were also described as "supposed larval insect" though yet unnamed.
 The specimen was named as Rhyniognatha hirsti in 1928 by entomologist Robin J. Tillyard.
 It was later donated by D.J.
 Scourfield to the Natural History Museum in London where it is currently displayed on a microscope slide.
 In 2004 Michael S. Engel and David A. Grimaldi (2004) analyzed Rhyniognatha hirsti's mouthparts, and came to the conclusion that Rhyniognatha likely had wings, as they determined the mouthparts resembled those of a mayfly, a flying insect.
 Nevertheless, a detailed reanalysis by Carolin Haug & Joachim T. Haug in 2017 came to a different interpretation, concluding that the identity of Rhyniognatha hirsti as a myriapod, specifically a scutigeromorph centipede, was better supported by the available evidence, without being able to exclude an insect identity completely.